turinglabsorg/datahub-learn/network-documentation/avalanche/tutorials/ERC20_token_transfer_to_ETH_address.md

 ```
 Up to this point, except for the introduction of ethereumjs-tx, it has been a repeat of AVAX C-chain to ETH address transfer tutorial.

 Now comes the new learning material.
 Transferring tokens from one wallet to another is a transaction.
 In order to perform a transaction (as in, signing a transaction using the ethereumjs-tx module), certain information needs to be provided.
 The token address (also known as contract address) of the ERC-20 token (Pangolin in this case) needs to be provided.
 So, we are going to store the contract address and the ticker below.
 The token ticker is not needed but we are adding it for our own use.
+A lot of the token contract addresses for Avalanche can be found [here](https://github.com/pangolindex/tokenlists/blob/main/aeb.tokenlist.json).

 ```bash
 const tokenAddress = "0x60781C2586D68229fde47564546784ab3fACA982"